If you have received the Opt Out and Commencement Notice and you would like to register your interest in the class action, please click below:

 Group members who wish to participate in the proceeding

-If you received an Opt Out and Commencement Notice, you may be a member of the CBA CCI Class Action and do not need to take any steps to remain a group member at this time.
+If you received an Opt Out and Commencement Notice, you may be a member in the CBA CCI Class Action and do not need to take any steps to remain a group member at this time.

-However, if you wish to receive updates on the progress of the CBA CCI Class Action and be directly notified of any major developments in the claim, you can register your interest by completing the registration form.
+However, if you wish to receive updates on the progress of the CBA CCI Class Action and be directly notified of any major developments in the claim, you can register your interest by completing the registration form here.
 If you register, you will receive updates from Slater and Gordon using the contact details you provide.